drschwenk/vizier/README.md

-# Vizier
+# Crowdsourcery

-Vizier is meant to be a high-level helper to the AMT python API.
+Crowdsourcery is meant to be a high-level helper to the AMT python API.
 It is still under development.

 #  Contributors
 - Dustin Schwenk (dustins@allenai.org)